-Please note that all drivers and boats participating in any LODBRS, ADBA, CDBA, KDBA, SDBA or SLDBA event, regardless if the association you belong to is affiliated with LODBRS or not, will have to be in compliance with all the rules contained in the 2016 LODBRS Rulebook.
+Please note that all drivers and boats participating in any ADBA, CDBA, KDBA, SDBA or SLDBA event, will have to be in compliance with all the rules contained in the 2019 Rulebook.

 Check the expiration dates on your air bottle(s) - ‘VIP’ (visual inspection – due annually) and ‘DOT’ (hydrostatic insp. – due every five (5) years).
 Stage one (tank) and stage two (helmet) systems need to be inspected/rebuilt by a dive shop or mfg., every three years.

 12”x12”x1” = 4.5 lbs buoyancy.
 12” of noodle = 10lbs of buoyancy.
 Contact your Association Safety/Tech if you have questions.

 It is recommended that a lanyard be attached from the front bracket to the cage.